ekzhang/setwithfriends/README.md

 ## Contributing

-This game is in active development, and we welcome contributions from developers of all backgrounds.
-I would recommend talking to us on Discord (link above) or submitting an issue if you want to see a new feature added.
-If you would like to help by contributing code, that's great – we would be happy to set up a time to chat!
+This game is currently in maintenance mode, and we'll only accept bug fixes.
+I would recommend talking to us on Discord (link above) if you really want to see a new feature added.
+We also have monthly community meetings organized there.

 To build the site for development: